-Ryan was born in southern California and raised in central New Hampshire, where he subsequently attended Dartmouth College, receiving his A.B. in 2013 from the Department of Biological Sciences.
-While at Dartmouth, Ryan primarily trained in statistical genetics under Dr. Jason Moore, but also also gained exposure to classical molecular genetics as an intern in the lab of Dr. Thomas Jack and assisted in running the introductory undergraduate Genetics lab course.
+Ryan was born in southern California and raised in central New Hampshire, where he subsequently attended Dartmouth College, receiving his A.B. in Genetics in 2013.
+While at Dartmouth, Ryan primarily trained in statistical human genetics under Dr. Jason Moore, also gaining exposure to classical molecular genetics in Dr. Thomas Jack’s Arabidopsis lab.

-Upon graduating from Dartmouth, Ryan joined the lab of Dr. Michael Talkowski at Massachusetts General Hospital (MGH), the Broad Institute of M.I.T. and Harvard, and Harvard Medical School.
-In the Talkowski Lab, Ryan largely focused on characterizing structural variation in pediatric, neurological, and developmental disorders like autism and methods development for whole-genome sequencing (WGS) analysis.
-Ryan's research emphasized forms of genetic variation largely cryptic to previous studies, such as large inversions and complex genome rearrangements.
-In addition to his primary research foci, Ryan also played major roles in bioinformatics analyses for projects including whole-exome sequencing in congenital anomalies, targeted capture sequencing in genetically engineered human stem cells, and fine-mapping disease haplotypes in rare neuromuscular disorders, as well as several non-human disease modeling projects through the MGH Genomics and Technology Core.
+Upon graduating from Dartmouth, Ryan joined the lab of Dr. Michael Talkowski as a bioinformatics analyst at Massachusetts General Hospital (MGH) and the Broad Institute of M.I.T. and Harvard.
+In the Talkowski Lab, Ryan primarily focused on characterizing structural variation in pediatric developmental disorders like autism and methods development for whole-genome sequencing (WGS) analysis.
+In addition to his two primary research focuses, Ryan also led bioinformatics analyses for projects including whole-exome sequencing in congenital anomalies, targeted capture sequencing in genetically engineered human stem cells, and fine-mapping disease haplotypes in rare neuromuscular disorders, as well as several non-human disease modeling projects through the MGH Genomics and Technology Core.